 This drink I got was the Bonfire from the New Amsterdam era.
 The uniqueness of this drink is that it uses smoked ham as part of its flavors.
 Sometimes this weirdness may come off too much, but actually this smoked ham was punctuated just enough to make it enjoyable, but at the same time the rest of the drink was strong enough to mask the taste of the smoked ham so that its “saltiness” doesn’t overwhelm and ruin the drink.

 The host going through how some of their whiskey was made.
 Apparently the whisky barrels, they will take say 20% of each of the first row every week and put it into the second layers of barrel, then do the same for the second layer and get 20% from each barrel in that row and put it on the third row and so forth to create a nice consistent blended mixture.
 The barrels are smaller so that the whisky has more contact with the barrels unlike larger barrels.
-He also mentioned that there’s a misconception that ageing longer is good, because some ageing process might occur faster if the temperature of where the city is stored is hotter, and if it’s stored in smaller barrels like these then the contact with the barrel will be more as well.
+He also mentioned that there’s a misconception that ageing longer is good, because some ageing process might occur faster if the temperature of where the city is stored is hotter, and if it’s stored in smaller barrels like these then the contact with the wooden barrel will be more as well.
 That’s why in Scotland the ageing process is long as the temperature there is consistently colder and they use larger barrels.
+For example 2 years aging in US may be equivalent to 3 years aging in Scotland.

 The two staff that took care of me were Roland Dimaano and Arrianne Viarus.
 The one who guided me the rooms was Roland.